I'm on a pickled craze lately so I'm re-posting these Pickled Jalapenos and Carrots. Have you tried these yet?!

 - 1 cup water

-- 1/2 teaspoon oregano (use Mexican if you have it)
+- 1/2 teaspoon Mexican oregano

 - 1/2 teaspoon cumin seeds

-- 8-10 cracked peppercorns
+- 8-10 black peppercorns

-- 1 bay leaf
+- 1 bay leaf (optional)

-Give the jalapenos a rinse and then cut into 1/4 inch slices.
+- Give the jalapenos a rinse and then cut into 1/4 inch slices.
+Peel the carrots and cut into 1/4 inch slices.

 And here's an easy way to make some Pickled Onions.